 Find A Hole And Fill It

-Okay, so let’s say you’re everything you should be, but no one is offering you a bump up.
+Okay, so let’s say you’re everything you should be on paper, but no one is offering you a bump up.
 If you think you’re ready, ask for more responsibility.
-Make it your job to ensure that the job site is kept clean, that the customer is happy, that everyone is following procedure.
+Make it your prerogative to ensure that the job site is kept clean, that customers are happy, and that everyone is following procedure.

 Go Out And Get It